 3. Your staff is mobile and remote – your database should be too

 To add onto #2, Salesforce1, Salesforce’s mobile tool, is a highly sophisticated mobile application.
 Your users will find it intuitive and easy to use and your admins will find it easy to customize.
-You have all of the same functionality you is accessible online, in a handy mobile package.
+You have all of the same functionality that is accessible online, in a handy mobile package.
 Unfortunately, Raiser’s Edge NXT just does not compare.
 Users are very limited in what they can edit or add in the mobile or web interface and it still requires Raiser’s Edge 7.
 To be blunt, it’s kind of like lipstick on a pig.

 4. You want more money to go to your programs

 You’re a nonprofit, right?
 So the goal is for as much money as possible to go directly toward your programs and fulfilling your mission.
-The Salesforce Foundation donates up to 10 licenses for nonprofits and offers additional licenses at a deep discount.
+Salesforce.org donates up to 10 licenses for nonprofits and offers additional licenses at a deep discount.
 This means big savings for your organization!
 Third party applications that integrate with Salesforce also have great nonprofit pricing.
 Rasier’s Edge pricing depends on the client – number of licenses (concurrent users), amount of data stored, amount of revenue of the organization, and other factors.
 Maintenance is also based on a sliding scale encompassing all of those factors, and is charged annually.
 These fees can add up over time.

 5. Salesforce is like yoga

-Well, maybe Salesforce isn’t exactly like yoga, but it is a flexible system that allows your users to chose their path.
+Well, maybe Salesforce isn’t exactly like yoga, but it is a flexible system that allows your users to choose their path.
 It also allows you to easily customize some parts of the system without knowing code or entering the deep-dark “back-end” of the system.
 The user pathways in Raiser’s Edge are more prescriptive and less flexible.
 Changes to the system will likely require outsourced or highly technical staff support.

 6. Apps, apps and more apps!